-With water issues plaguing the state of California and other areas throughout the country, Levi Strauss & Co. wanted to offer up these three earth-friendly tips that will not only be kinder to the planet, but also to your favorite pair of jeans:
+With jeans to wash.
+Furthermore, water issues plaguing the state of California we need to talk.
+So other areas throughout the country, Levi Strauss & Co.
+All wanted to offer up these three earth-friendly tips that will not only be kinder to the planet.
+Yet, also to your favorite pair of jeans:

 - Know your impact.
 The average person in the U.S. washes their jeans after only two wears.
 Do you know how the impact of your washing habits compares to the average person?
 Take this short quiz to find out, and at the end of the quiz take the pledge to wash less.